JobbeDeluxe/SimpleGuide/README.md

 - Sidebar shows **only visible lines** (no padding, no numbers).
 - BossBar name is **replaced**, not overdrawn.
 - Advancement hints fall back to the **vanilla description** if no mapping is present.

+- Bossbar format no longer includes a fixed arrow; arrow is fully dynamic.
+- Sidebar entries use scores **15..12** to anchor at top-right (no filler lines).
+- Located structure Y is set to terrain surface.

+## 0.2.4
+- New **HUD Bossbars** for the 3 guidance lines (top-center, no numbers).
+Config: `display.mode: bossbar` (default) or `sidebar`.
+- **German advancements**: built-in loader for `translations/de_de.json`.
+Drop the official file into `plugins/SimpleGuide/translations/` for full coverage.